CLSherrod/clsherrod.github.io/_posts/2024-02-28-love's-journey.md

 header:
   image: /assets/images/poems/loves-journey.webp
 ---
-I recently celebrated 19 years together with the love of my life Nan Akasha.
+I recently celebrated 19 years together with the love of my life.
 Having a love so deep I think is quite rare in the world.
 I wrote a poem to celebrate.

 ## Love's Journey: Nineteen Years and Counting